-- You lose some points every time you guess incorrectly and the bomb explodes. - Every time you guess wrong, a message is sent to the staff.
-You could very quickly saturate the network with these messages, and cause the system administrators to come find you.... - We haven't told you how long the strings are, nor have we told you what characters are in them.
-Even if you made the (wrong) assumptions that they all are less than 80 characters long and only contain letters, then you will have 26 guesses for each phase.
-This will take a very long time to run, and you will not get the answer before the assignment is due-or the semester ends...
+- You lose 1/32 point (up to a max of 2 points) every time you guess incorrectly and the bomb explodes. - Every time you guess wrong, a message is sent to the bomblab server.
+You could very quickly saturate the network with these messages, and cause the system administrators to come find you... - We haven't told you how long the strings are, nor have we told you what characters are in them.
+Even if you made the (incorrect) assumptions that they all are less than 80 characters long and only contain letters, then you will have 2680 guesses for each phase.
+This will take a very long time to run, and you will not get the answer before the assignment is due-or the universe ends.